 Deferred Payment Plan for heavy commercial vehicle licence plate stickers

-Learn how you can defer payments or request exemptions from renewal fees for your heavy commercial vehicle.
+Learn how you can pay outstanding renewal fees for your heavy commercial vehicle.

 On this page Skip this page navigation

 If your heavy commercial vehicle licence plate sticker was expired for one month or more at any point from March 1, 2020, to December 31, 2021, we contacted you by mail to pay outstanding renewal fees.

 To provide financial relief to owners of heavy commercial vehicles, including buses and farm vehicles, we offered payment plan options and exemptions for vehicles that were not operating.